opnfv/nfvbench/docs/development/design/design.rst

 NFVbench can be decomposed in the following components:
 - Configuration
+- Orchestration:

   - Staging
   - Traffic generation
-- Traffic generator results analysis
+  - Results analysis

 Configuration
 -------------